Apicurio/apicurio-registry/README.md

 *TODO*

 ### Docker container
-The same options are available for the docker containers, but only in the form of environment variables (The command line parameters are for the `java` executable and at the moment it's not possible to pass them into the image).
+The same options are available for the docker containers, but only in the form of environment variables (The command line parameters are for the `java` executable and at the moment it's not possible to pass them into the container).

 ## Examples